Modules | C++

 • Convertible to bool (false when nothing found within radius)

-Supported primitives: point, segment, line, ray, polygon
+Supported primitives: point, segment, line, ray, polygon and plane.

 neighbor_search.cpp